30 years of experience

 The birth of AEIDL

 AEIDL was born at an important moment in European history.
-Significant changes were occurring in 1988.
-In June 1988, the Commission of Jacques Delors gave a new momentum to the process of the European integration by finalising the conditions for the internal market, also laying the foundations for the single European currency.
+It was established in 1988 to animate a local approach to development by delivering the ELISE information and networking service for local employment initiatives.
+Significant changes were occurring at that time.
+In June 1988, the Commission led by Jacques Delors gave a new momentum to the process of European integration by finalising the conditions for the internal market, also laying the foundations for the single European currency.
 In the same year, the European Commission Communication on “The Future of Rural Society” was published, presenting the first strong statement on the need for a European rural development policy.

 This led to the setting up of the LEADER Programme, which was the first time the ‘bottom-up’ approach was used in EU policy and practice, strengthening local citizen initiatives across Europe.
 AEIDL would later play an important role in LEADER, raising its profile across much of rural Europe.